 The worst part is when we do not realize what is going on and continue to live in a loveless partnership because we have never learned what a good partnership looks like.
 Codependent people do not believe that they are worthy of love, so they settle for less.
 Often, they find themselves taking mental, emotional, physical, and even sexual abuse from their partner.

 People who are codependent often look for things outside of themselves to feel better.
 They form relationships that are not healthy, looking to ‘fix’ the other person.
 A person with codependent tendencies may find themselves in an intimate relationship with a person who has addiction issues that cause them to be emotionally unavailable.

 If you are in a relationship that you think may be codependent, the first step to independence is to stop looking at the other and take a look at yourself.

-If you honestly say that you agree with the following statements, you may be codependent.
+If you agree with the following statements, you may be codependent.

 - You tend to love people that you can pity and rescue.

 - You feel responsible for the actions of others.

 - You do more than your share in the relationship to keep the peace.

 - You are afraid of being abandoned or alone.